amitxv/PC-Tuning/README.md

 ## Benchmarking

-Before diving into the main content, is important to learn and understand how to benchmark properly and what the appropriate tools for a given task are as you will need to carry out your own experiments throughout the guide to assist in decision-making (e.g. settings to use, verify performance scaling) rather than blindly applying settings.
+Before diving into the main content, it is important to learn and understand how to benchmark properly and what the appropriate tools for a given task are as you will need to carry out your own experiments throughout the guide to assist in decision-making (e.g. settings to use, verify performance scaling) rather than blindly applying settings.
 A non-exhaustive list of factors to consider are noted below.

 - **Controlled Environment** - Create a controlled and consistent testing environment to minimize the influence of external factors affecting the results. (e.g. close background programs)
 - **Variables** - Identify and control both independent (manipulated) and dependent (measured) variables in your experiment (e.g. don't change more than one variable at once)